RockefellerArchiveCenter/dm-transfer-workflow/transfer/kryoflux.rst

 Appendix 2: Troubleshooting
 ---------------------------
 If the FRED does not recongize the KryoFlux, it is likely an issue that Windows 10 has with the driver.
-To fix this issues:
+To fix this issue:

 1. Open the Device Manager

 2. Expand "Ports COM & LPT" and right click on "Bossa Program Post"